Highlighter

 When using the highlighter page button (as shown on the screenshot), tapping the button will toggle on/off any matching highlighter files.
 Long pressing the button will take you to the highlighter edit page.

 Highlighter settings can be adjusted from the settings menu (Settings > Song actions > Highlighter).
 Here you can toggle if highlighter notes are displayed automatically, and how long they should be shown for (On=always on or 1-20s) if you only want them to be visible for a short time.
 Clicking on the pencil/edit button on the highlighter settings page will allow you to create or edit the highlighter file for the current song in its current orientation.
+You can also use a page button or other gesture to edit the highlighter note directly.

 For the pen, highlighter and eraser tool, you can choose the size in px of the tool.